mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 {{?I-D.draft-hurst-quic-rtp-tunnelling}}, although many details differ.
 The authors would like to thank Sam Hurst for providing his thoughts about how QUIC could be used to carry RTP.

+The guidance in {{quic-streams}} about configuring the number of parallel unidirectional QUIC streams is based on {{Section 6.2 of ?RFC9114}}, with obvious substitutions for RTP/RTCP.

 The authors would like to thank Bernard Aboba, David Schinazi, Lucas Pardue, Sergio Garcia Murillo,  Spencer Dawkins, and Vidhi Goel for their valuable